Set the mobile device management authority

-For tenants using the 1911 service release and later, if you activated Basic Mobility and Security, follow the steps below.
+For tenants using the 1911 service release and later, if you activated Basic Mobility and Security, follow the steps in this section.

-For pre-1911 service release tenants, if you haven't yet set the MDM authority, follow the steps below.
+For pre-1911 service release tenants, if you haven't yet set the MDM authority, follow the steps in this section.

 In the Microsoft Intune admin center, select the orange banner to open the Mobile Device Management Authority setting.
 The orange banner is only displayed if you haven't yet set the MDM authority.

 Under Mobile Device Management Authority, choose your MDM authority from the following options:

 - Intune MDM Authority

 A message indicates that you have successfully set your MDM authority to Intune.